mark-watson/Clojure-AI-Book/manuscript/openai.md

     (openai-helper body)))
 ~~~~~~~~

-Note that the OpenAPI models are stochastic.
+Note that the OpenAI models are stochastic.
 When generating output words (or tokens), the model assigns probabilities to possible words to generate and samples a word using these probabilities.
 As a simple example, suppose given prompt text "it fell and", then the model could only generate three words, with probabilities for each word based on this prompt text:

 - the 0.9
 - that 0.1